todiane/corri-construction-p3/README.md

 2. Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
 3. Click on create app
 4. Go to "Settings"
-5. Under Config Vars add a key 'PORT' and value '8000'.
+5. Under Config Vars add the CREDS.json key information and a key 'PORT' and value '8000'.
 6. Add required buildpacks (further dependencies).
 For this project, set it up so Python will be on top and Node.js on bottom
 7. Go to "Deploy" and select "GitHub" in "Deployment method"
 8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.